-- 1. Constructing a series of bike lanes on the south side of existing collectors including North Avenue, Route 173, Depot Street and sections of Grass Lake Road and bike lanes on the east side of Tiffany Road, Deep Lake Road, Savage Road and other identified collector streets. - 2.
+- 1. Constructing a series of bike lanes on the north side of existing collectors including North Avenue, Route 173, Depot Street and sections of Grass Lake Road and bike lanes on the east side of Tiffany Road, Deep Lake Road, Savage Road and other identified collector streets. - 2.
 Working with the Parks Department and Lake County Forest Preserve to create a network of greenways through the Village that links open spaces. - 3.
 Requiring future residential development to incorporate pocket parks, boulevards and additional green space. - 4.
 Working with the Illinois Department of Transportation on an extensive green median as part of the Illinois Route 173 improvement plans. - 5.
-Creating a series of pathways along the various waterways throughout the Village's municipal boundaries.
+Creating a series of pathways along the various waterways throughout the Village's municipal boundaries. - 6.
+Create safe pedestrian crossings on Route 173 at te intersections of Route 83 and Route 59.